bitplane/arranges/docs/construction.md

 ## Ranges from range-like objects

 If it has a start, stop and step attribute then it quacks like a range so you can pass it in as the value.
-If the `step` value is something other than None or 1 then it'll raise `ValueError`.

 ```python
 from arranges import Ranges